akbiggs/challonge-tools/README.md

 [gaR PR](http://www.garpr.com) rankings.

 Any unrecognized names will be seeded in last-place (in order of their original appearance in the seeding list).
+Case is ignored in names.

 ### Examples